American Samoa 2m EME DXpedition - KH8/ZL1RS

 Note: in general this limitation will not effect the up-coming EME operation using JT65.
 Other than no grids appearing, the JT65 EME decodes will show in the normal 'callsign callsign OOO' format provided for in the JT65 structured message system (e.g. K1JT KH8/ZL1RS OOO).
 Of course this will then be followed by the normal EME 'short hand' acknowlegements to complete a moon bounce contact.

-11 July - the patch of bad weather seems to have passed.
-Lance is due to arrive late tonight KH8 local time and we hope to be QRV from the EME site at moonrise tomorrow (13 July 06:00 UTC).
+11 July - the patch of bad weather seems to have passed and we hope to be QRV on 2m EME at moonrise tomorrow (13 July 06:00 UTC).

-13 July - set up the station in very hot sunny conditions and are QRV.
+13 July - set up the 2m EME station in very hot sunny conditions and are QRV "off the moon".
 Moonise was at around 06:00 UTC and a steady trickle of stations made it into the 2m log.
-Lance had a 6m TX equipment failure at about 11 UTC so we QRT just after 12 UTC and made the 1 hour drive from the operating site back to the house so he could start on getting the problem fixed ... it is just 35km away but the Island speed limit is 25 MPH on the outer roads and 10 to 20 MPH in the villages and towns.
-Many Samoans drive at 15 MPH and slow down to almost a stop to go over the rougher patches of road (of which there are many).
-It is Sunday local time today and EVERYTHING is shut according to local custom.
-At this point I am not sure how this 6m equipment failure will effect my 2m operation as I am somewhat reliant on Lance for transport and access to the US government facility we are operating from.
-Operating from the house here is not possible due to the surrounding trees and mountains which would severely restrict moon rise and moon set.
+Due to the long day in the very hot sun setting up we QRT just after 12 UTC and made the 1.5 hour drive from the EME site back to the house ... it is just 25 miles away but the Island speed limit is 25 MPH on the outer roads and just 10 to 20 MPH in the villages and towns.
+Many Samoans drive at 15 MPH on the outer road and slow down to almost a stop to go over the rougher patches of road surface (of which there are many).
+It is Sunday local time today and almost EVERYTHING is shut according to local custom.

 14 July - CHANGED FREQUENCY TO 144.138 (to avoid computer birdies)